osteele/sitters.ios/README.md

 # Adding a User
 1. Invite the user to TestFlight.
 TestFlight will collect their UDID.
-2. Sign into the iOS devoloper center.
+2. Sign into the iOS developer center.
 Add the user's UDID to the [device list](https://developer.apple.com/account/ios/device/deviceList.action).
 3. In the [Provisioning Profiles tab](https://developer.apple.com/account/ios/profile/profileList.action), edit the iOS Team Provisioning Profile.
 Add the new UDID.
 4. Download and install the modified provisioning profile.
-5. Remove the old profile from `~/Library/MobileDevice/'Provisioning Profiles'`.
+5. Use the iPhone Configuration Utility to remove the old provisioning profiles from your computer.
+6. Use XCode (app) Organizer (window) “Provisioning Profiles” (sidebar item) to remove the old provisioning profiles from your devices.

 # Uploading a Build
 1. `rake archive:distribution`